Close-up of a latent print developed with Sciluminate on a bullet.

 About the Author

-Sarah Lambert, CSCSA, holds a master’s degree in forensic science from Nebraska Wesleyan University, with a major in Behavioral Analysis.
+Sarah Lambert, CSCSA, holds a master’s degree in forensic science from Nebraska Wesleyan University.
 She worked as a crime scene investigator for over 12 years running all types of scenes.
-She worked in Stockton, California for the Crime Scene Unit for 5 years responding to all evidence related calls, including burglary, robbery, domestic violence, homicide, and officer involved shootings.
-She worked in Houston, Texas processing major crime scenes including robbery, homicide and officer involved shootings as well as processing crime scene vehicles.
-She is a certified Senior Crime Scene Analyst through the International Association for Identification (IAI) and a certified Forensic Manager 1 from the National Forensic Science Academy (NFSA).
+Lambert worked in Stockton, California for the Crime Scene Unit and Houston, Texas responding to calls including burglary, robbery, domestic violence, homicide, officer involved shootings as well as processing crime scene vehicles.
+Lambert is a certified Senior Crime Scene Analyst through the International Association for Identification (IAI) and a certified Forensic Manager 1 from the National Forensic Science Academy (NFSA).

 Can be contacted at sarah@csifieldguide.com.